NDAK16005U Program Analysis and Transformation (PAT)

 MSc Programme in Computer Science

 The automated processing of program texts is central to Computer Science.
-The prime example of such processing is traditional compilation of high-level to low-level languages – including the necessary supporting analyses, whether for error-detection purposes, or in support of efficiency-improving program optimisations.
+The prime example of such processing is traditionally a compilation of high-level to low-level languages – including the necessary supporting analyses, whether for error-detection purposes or in support of efficiency-improving program optimisations.
 But other instances of program analysis and/or transformation abound in both core programming-language work, and in support of adjoining disciplines, such as algorithmics or security.

 The course introduces students to the principles and practice of automated program processing, covering both mainstream application areas, and selected more exotic applications.

 At course completion, the successful student will have:

 - Static program analysis paradigms, including abstract interpretation and type-based analyses.

 - Applications areas of automated program analysis, including optimisation, verification, and information security.